 The Library employs the services of Unique National Collections (UNC) to assist in the recovery of materials that are designated as long overdue.
 Patrons will be assessed a $10 referral fee if their account is referred to UNC for recovery.
 The table below summarizes the steps that the Library takes to encourage the prompt return of materials:

-We accept payment by cash, check, money order, cashier's check, Mastercard, Visa and debit card at any of our four locations.
-Fines and fees may also be paid using any type of credit card at the Self Checkout stations at any of our four locations.
+We accept payment by cash, check, money order, cashier's check, credit card (Mastercard, Visa, American Express, Discover) and debit card at any of our four locations.
+Credit and debit card payments are also supported at the Self Checkout stations at any of our four locations.